Long-term Safety With Vedolizumab IV in Pediatric Subjects With Ulcerative Colitis or Crohn's Disease

-|Official Title:||A Phase 2, Randomized, Double-Blind, Dose-Ranging Study to Determine the Pharmacokinetics, Safety and Tolerability of Vedolizumab IV in Pediatric Subjects With Ulcerative Colitis or Crohn's Disease|
+|Official Title:||A Phase 2b, Extension Study to Determine the Long-term Safety of Vedolizumab IV in Pediatric Subjects With Ulcerative Colitis or Crohn's Disease|

-|Anticipated Study Start Date:||May 12, 2017|
+|Anticipated Study Start Date:||November 10, 2017|

-|Estimated Study Completion Date:||November 4, 2020|
+|Estimated Study Completion Date:||June 14, 2025|

-|Estimated Primary Completion Date:||December 2, 2019 (Final data collection date for primary outcome measure)|
+|Estimated Primary Completion Date:||February 8, 2025 (Final data collection date for primary outcome measure)|

-Experimental: Vedolizumab High dose group
+Experimental: Vedolizumab High Dose Group

 Vedolizumab intravenous infusion

-Experimental: Vedolizumab Low dose group
+Experimental: Vedolizumab Low Dose Group

 Vedolizumab intravenous infusion

-The drug being tested in this study is called vedolizumab.
+The drug being tested in this study is called Vedolizumab.
 Vedolizumab is being tested to treat pediatric participants who have moderately to severely active UC or CD.